muhai-project/chronographer/README.md

+[current modifications]

+Adding different modes for the graph search metrics_driven only vs. exploration and not computing metrics

 # **Informed Graph Traversal**

 This is the code for the paper submitted to The Web Conference: "Building narratives through informed graph traversal".